-Organisational strategic program nming, monitoring and reporting (ERA1156) Indicator Target 01_Strate egies identified, steered and monitored 2 $\Box$ Achieved 置 and monitoring of the following strategies: 1.
-HR, Better together, alisation; 5.
+Organisational strategic program ming, monitoring and reporting (ERA1156) Indicator Target 01_Strategies identified, steered and monitored 2 Achieved In 2023, progress was made on the steering and monitoring of the following strategies: 1.
+HR, Better together Wil; 2.
+SAP; 3.
+Environment; 4.
+Data and digita lisation; 5.
 ISS and PCP business case; 6.
 IT strategy.
-02_SPD : 2024-2026 First draft endorsed by MB in January and final document adopted by MB in November $\Box$ Achieved 볼 SPD 2024 - 2026 was endorsed by the MB in I 14/11/2023.
-November 2022 and adopted during the 64th MB meeting on 03_SPD : 2025 - 2027 MB workshop organised and workshop report circulated to the participants Achieved 1.
-MB SPD 2025-2027 workshop organised or n 28/06/2023.
-2. MB workshop report drafted, signed and p ublished on the EB/MB co-editing Area.
-3. SPD 2025 - 2027 endorsed by MB during 64 4th MB meeting on 14/11/2023.
-04a Bud lget planning, monitoring and reporting Budget 2024 request encoded in BadgBudg

-Achieved A The budget 2024 request has been successfu ully encoded in 2023.
-211 2 dget planning, monitoring and reporting 100% of budget transfers approved in line with ERA Financia Regulation provisions 04b_Buc A -l-: 04b_Buc Achieved 04b_Buc The work instructions on budget transfers we ere approved in June 2023.
-All budget transfers were processed in egulation and duly recorded in a single repository.
-The work instructions on budget transfers we The work instructions on budget transfers we line with the principles of the ERA financial re egulation and duly recorded in a single repository.
+02_SPD 2024-2026 First draft endorsed by MB in January and final document adopted by MB in November Achieved SPD 2024 - 2026 was endorsed by the MB in November 2022 and adopted during the 64th MB meeting on 14/11/2023.
+03_SPD 2025 - 2027 MB workshop organised and workshop the participants MB workshop organised and workshop report circulated to the participants Achieved 1.
+MB SPD 2025-2027 workshop organised on 28/06/2023.
+2. MB workshop report drafted, signed and pu ublished on the EB/MB co-editing Area.
+3. SPD 2025 - 2027 endorsed by MB during 64 Ith MB meeting on 14/11/2023.
+04a_Budg et planning, monitoring and reporting Budget 2024 request encoded in BadgBudg Achieved The budget 2024 request has been successful Ilv encoded in 2023 A The budget 202 request has been successive 04b_Budget planning, monitoring and reporting 100% of budget transfers approved in line with ERA Financial Regulation provisions Achieved The work instructions on budget transfers were approved in June 2023.
+All budget transfers were processed ir line with the principles of the ERA financial regulation and duly recorded in a single repository.
+04c_Budg et planning, monitoring and reporting >98% of appropriations committed Achieved 99.93% of VoBu 2023 appropriations have bee en committed.